NOAA-EMC/wgrib2/docs/user_guide.md

 # Introduction

-This document briefly describes wgrib2.
-Test... test
+This document briefly describes wgrib2, which provides functionality for interacting with, reading, writing, and manipulating GRIB2 files.

 ## Documentation for Previous Versions of wgrib2